A measurement of $\Delta \Gamma_{s}$: Introduction

 Measurements of $\Bs-\Bsb$ mixing parameters are powerful tests of the Standard Model (SM) of particle physics.
 The $\Bs$ and $\Bsb$ flavour eigenstates can be expressed as linear combinations of the heavy (H) and light (L) mass eigenstates.
 The decay-width difference, $\Delta \Gamma_{s} = \Gamma_{\rm L} - \Gamma_{\rm H}$, is predicted to be in the range $(7.6 - 9.2) \times 10^{-2} \ps^{-1}$ depending on the choice of the renormalisation scheme\cite{Asatrian:2020zxa,Davies:2019gnp,Lenz:2019lvd,Gerlach:2022wgb}.
 Experimentally, the golden channel for the measurement of the $\Bs-\Bsb$ mixing parameters is the decay $\Bs \to \jpsi \phi$ since it gives a clean experimental signature and is relatively abundant.
 Measurements of $\Delta \Gamma_s$ using the $\Bs \to \jpsi \phi$ decay have been reported by the ATLAS \cite{ATLAS:2020lbz}, CMS \cite{CMS:2020efq} and LHCb \cite{LHCb-PAPER-2023-016} collaborations.
 Though precise, these measurements are in tension with one another, which results in a large scale factor on the $\Delta\Gamma_s$ uncertainty in the HFLAV average \cite{HFLAV21}.
 This has motivated independent measurements in other decay modes such as $\Bs \to J/\psi K^+ K^-$ above the $\phi$ mass-region ~\cite{LHCB-PAPER-2017-008}, and $\Bs \to \psi(2S) \phi$~\cite{LHCB-PAPER-2016-027} .

 The formalism used in this analysis is similar to that proposed in Ref.~\cite{Fleischer:2011cw} to measure the $\Bs$ mixing phase, $\phis$.
-The small value of $\phi_s$ measured experimentally means that \CP-even modes determine the light mass eigenstate lifetime ($\tau_{\rm L} = 1/\Gamma_{\rm L}$) while \CP-odd modes measure the heavy mass eigenstate lifetime ($\tau_{\rm H} = 1/\Gamma_{\rm H}$), to good approximation.
+The small value of $\phi_s$ measured experimentally means that \CP-even modes determine the light mass eigenstate lifetime ($\tau_{\rm L} = 1/\Gamma_{\rm L}$) while \CP-odd modes measure the heavy mass eigenstate lifetime ($\tau_{\rm H} = 1/\Gamma_{\rm H}$), within 0.2$\fs^{-1}$~\cite{Fleischer:2011cw}.
 Thus, $\Delta \Gamma_{s}$ can be determined from the decay-width difference between a \CP-odd and a \CP-even $\Bs$ mode.

 In this paper, $\Delta \Gamma_{s}$ is measured from the decay-width difference between the \CP-even decay of $\Bs \to \jpsi \etapr$, with subsequent decays $\jpsi \to \mu^+ \mu^-$ and $\etapr \to \rho^0 \gamma$, and the $\Bs \to \jpsi \pip \pim$ decay mode with the subsequent decay $J/\psi \to \mu^+ \mu^-$.
 For the latter mode, the dipion mass is required to be within $90 \mevcc$ of the known $f_0(980)$ mass \cite{PDG2022} to select predominantly \CP-odd decays \cite{LHCb-PAPER-2013-069}.
 The study is performed using the full dataset collected by the LHCb collaboration in proton-proton ($pp$) collisions between 2011 and 2018.
 This corresponds to an integrated luminosity of 9 \invfb collected at centre-of-mass energies of $\sqrt{s}$ = 7, 8 and 13 TeV.